-Dr. Gerald A. Villanueva is Clinical Assistant Professor of Medicine at the NYU School of Medicine and Chief of the Gastroenterology Section at Bellevue Hospital Center.
+Dr. Gerald A. Villanueva is Clinical Associate Professor of Medicine at the NYU School of Medicine and Chief of the Gastroenterology Section at Bellevue Hospital Center.

 Dr. Villanueva is Board certified in both Internal Medicine and Gastroenterology, and is Chairman of the Nutrition Committee at Bellevue.
 He sees patients with a range of gastrointestinal conditions, and specializes in the prevention, diagnosis, and treatment of liver disease—including hepatitis, cirrhosis, chronic liver disease, and liver cancer.
 Dr. Villanueva’s research is also focused on the study of liver disease, particularly in the area of vaccination and treatment for hepatitis infection.

 As a teacher and mentor, Dr. Villanueva trains Gastroenterology fellows in endoscopic procedures and performs Teaching Rounds at Bellevue.
 He has won several NYU Gastroenterology Faculty of the Year Awards.